Vivian Van Damm

-Vivian Van Damm (28 June 1889 – 14 December 1960) was a prominent British theatre impresario from 1932 until 1960, managing the Windmill Theatre in London's Great Windmill Street.
+Vivian Talbot Van Damm (28 June 1889 – 14 December 1960) was a prominent British theatre impresario from 1932 until 1960, managing the Windmill Theatre in London's Great Windmill Street.
 The theatre was famed for its pioneering tableaux vivants of motionless female nudity, and for its reputation of having 'never closed' during the Blitz.

 Early life

 Van Damm, known as "VD", came from a middle-class London family of Dutch Jewish origin.
 He left school at 14 to work in a garage, was a mechanic for Clement-Talbot in the early days of automobiles, but later abandoned the motor trade to manage West End cinemas.

+In 1914, he married Natalie Lyons.
+They had three daughters: Betty (1915-1999), Nona (1919-1999), and Sheila van Damm (1922-1987).

 Windmill Theatre

 In 1931, Laura Henderson opened the tiny, one-tier Windmill Theatre as a playhouse, but it was not profitable, and she soon resorted to showing films.
 She then hired Van Damm, and they produced Revudeville, a programme of continuous variety, comprising 18 entertainment acts.
 That was also a commercial failure, so they included nudity to emulate the Folies Bergère and the Moulin Rouge.

 The key element was Van Damm's exploitation of a legal loophole (or zone of tolerance) that nude statues could not be banned on moral grounds.
 This led to the legendary "Windmill Girls".
 The girls had to remain motionless, the Lord Chamberlain's ruling being, "If you move, it's rude".
 To ward off criticism he used his own daughter, under the stage name of Betti Talbot, as one of the nudes.
 The Hollywood film Tonight and Every Night, starring Rita Hayworth, told some of the story of the Windmill, though it contained no nudity.

 Van Damm's flair for public relations created the legend of the theatre that "never closed".
 Newspapers in World War II carried pictures of plucky Windmill girls in tin hats on fire-watching duty, and stories of showgirls giving V-signs to German bombers.
 Indeed, except for a 12-day period in 1939, when all London theatres were ordered closed, the Windmill remained open throughout the Blitz.

 Laura Henderson bequeathed the Windmill Theatre to Vivian Van Damm in 1944, and he ran it until his death in December 1960.
 He left it to his daughter, Sheila van Damm, a rally driver, whom he taught to drive somewhat before the strictly legal age.
 The Windmill Theatre closed on 31 October 1964.